andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/basics-of-pull-to-refresh-for-swift-developers.md

     refreshControl.endRefreshing()
 }</pre>

-That should complete the pull to refresh implementation when you&#8217;re working with a `UITableViewController`!
+That should complete the pull to refresh implementation when you're working with a `UITableViewController`!

 <a name="regular-view-controller" class="jump-target"></a>